Go To Next Door In Cooper Young: Sweet Grass’ Casual Cousin

-The space is long and narrow, with a bar running the length of the room.
+Next Door’s space is long and narrow, with a bar running the length of the room.
 There’s a second, long bar in the middle of the room and some tables along the sides and in the back.
-There’s a small room in the back of the bar with a giant TV that can be reserved for private parties.
+This second bar makes the spot ideal for sports watching and for bar-sitters like me.
+There’s also a small room in the back of the bar with a giant TV that can be reserved for private-ish parties.

-I was impressed with Next Door’s drink selection.
+Next Door has a solid drink selection.
 They’ve got a large beer case of craft domestics, imports high-gravity beers.
 The wine list is extensive, and their cocktail ingredients are plentiful.
-Right now, they’ve only got a handful of beers (including Ghost River) on tap.
+They have both beer and a few wines on tap.
+They have weekly specials, too.

-The food menu at Next Door includes some of the favorites from regular Sweet Grass, as well as some more pub-friendly options (think deep fried pimento cheese burgers, chicken and waffles and fried green tomato BLTs).
-Everything on the menu is less than $20.
+The food menu at Next Door includes some of the favorites from regular Sweet Grass, as well as some more pub-friendly options (pimento cheese burgers, chicken and waffles, and fried green tomato BLTs have been on the menu in the past).

 Sweet Grass Next Door is open Monday through Friday from 3 p.m. – ’til and on Saturdays and Sunday from 11 a.m. – ’til.